ysyk2021/workplace-culture-101-strategies-for-creating-an-inspiring-and-productive-work-environment/src/chapter-5.md

-Chapter 5 explores strategies for promoting diversity, equity, and inclusion in the workplace, and highlights the importance of creating a culture of respect and inclusivity.
+This chapter explores strategies for promoting diversity, equity, and inclusion in the workplace, and highlights the importance of creating a culture of respect and inclusivity.

 Developing Strategies for Promoting Diversity, Equity, and Inclusion in the Workplace
 -------------------------------------------------------------------------------------